 A General Theory of Behaviour employs systems of homeostasis in networks of interconnected processes with values that are reset by the REF.
 This hypothesis is founded on principles in Biology, Engineering and Cybenetics which have compelling isomorphisms with phenomena in Psychology, the subject of this book.

 The Reset Equilibrium Function extends the reach of homeostasis to a general control function that automatically restores psychological processes to equilibrium and stability.
 The REF is triggered when any processes within a system strays outside of its set range.
 The REF is innate and can exist only in conscious organisms, which all have Type I and II homeostasis.
 Non-conscious organisms have one type of homeostasis (Type I).

-Figure 1 The Reset Equilibrium Function (REF) in a system with four interconnected processes.
+Figure 1.1.
+The Reset Equilibrium Function (REF) in a system with four interconnected processes (A-D).